 Patient Care and Education

-The sleep technologist, technician and trainee are responsible for the care, comfort and safety of the patient.
+The sleep technologist, technician, and trainee are responsible for the care, comfort, and safety of the patient.
 An understanding of the patient’s sleep and other medical problems, including medications is essential.
-The technologist interacts with the patient throughout the evaluation to assure patient comfort and safety, and to promote patient understanding of and compliance with all procedures and treatment.
+The technologist interacts with the patient throughout the evaluation to assure patient comfort and safety, and to promote patient understanding of and compliance with all procedures and treatments.

 The practice of polysomnography requires interactions with numerous individuals including the patient, members of the patient’s family, the sleep medicine physician, and other technologists and physicians.
 Proficient verbal and written communication skills are essential.